thibault-jouan/uh-wm/README.md

-  uh-wm is a minimalistic tiling and stacking window manager for X. It shares some similarities with dwm and wmii, but is written in ruby so you can configure and extend features with ruby code.
+  uh-wm is a minimalistic tiling and stacking window manager for X. It shares some similarities with dwm and wmii, but is written in ruby so you can configure and extend features directly with ruby code.

   The layout strategy is interchangeable, the default one being the `uh-layout` ruby gem.
 A layout is a simple ruby object responding to